Santosh2514122/DemoProject/README.md

 # DemoProject
-this is a demo for git and GitHub class
+this is a demo for git and GitHub class.